dapr/docs/howto/run-with-docker/README.md

 ```
 Then you can run your app on the host and they should connect over the localhost network interface.

-However, if you are not running your Docker daemon on a Linux host, we recommend you follow the steps below to run
+However, if you are not running your Docker daemon on a Linux host, it is recommended you follow the steps below to run
 both your app and the [Dapr runtime in Docker containers using Docker Compose](#run-dapr-in-a-docker-container-using-docker-compose).

 ## Run Dapr and an app in a single Docker container
 > For development purposes ONLY

-We do not publish images for or recommend running both the Dapr runtime and your application inside the same
-container.
-However, it is possible if you need to test something for development purposes.
+It is not recommended to run both the Dapr runtime and an application inside the same container.
+However, it is possible to do so for local development scenarios.
-In order to do this, you'll need to write a Dockerfile that installs the Dapr runtime, Dapr cli and your app code.
+In order to do this, you'll need to write a Dockerfile that installs the Dapr runtime, Dapr CLI and your app code.
-You can then invoke both the Dapr runtime and your app code using the Dapr cli.
+You can then invoke both the Dapr runtime and your app code using the Dapr CLI.

-Below is just an example on how you might do this
+Below is an example of a Dockerfile which achieves this:
 ```
 FROM python:3.7.1
-# Install dapr cli
+# Install dapr CLI
 RUN wget -q https://raw.githubusercontent.com/dapr/cli/master/install/install.sh -O - | /bin/bash

 # Install daprd